 Local radio, television and newspapers give daily weather forecasts.
 For forecasts online, go to the weather section of the Environment Canada website.

-Radio and television stations announce weather watches and warning, as well as school closures, during extreme conditions.
+Radio and television stations announce weather watches and warnings, as well as school closures, during extreme conditions.

 Connect with the Immigrate to Alberta Information Service: